Lexington Reds

 The Lexington Reds were a minor league baseball team based in Lexington, Kentucky.

 From 1922 to 1924, Lexington teams played exclusively as members of the Class D level Blue Grass League.
-After two seasons of playing as the "Reds," the 1924 Lexington team was known as the "Studebakers, " after the team owner reached an agreement with a local car dealership.
-Lexington hosted minor league home games at Stivers Park.
+After two seasons of playing as the "Reds," the 1924 Lexington became known as the "Studebakers."
+The nickname change occurred after the team owner reached an agreement with a local car dealership.

 The minor league Lexington Reds evolved from the semi-professional "Lexington Reds," which had future Commissioner of Baseball leader Happy Chandler and Baseball Hall of Fame member Earle Combs as teammates.

+The Lexington Reds and Studebakers teams hosted minor league home games at Stivers Park.
+The ballpark later served as the home ballpark of the "Lexington Hard Hitters" team of the Negro leagues beginning in 1930.

 History

-After Lexington first hosted a minor league baseball in 1885, with a team in the independent Interstate League, the Lexington Reds were preceded in minor league play by the 1916 Lexington Colts, who played their final season in the Class D level Ohio State League.
+After Lexington first hosted a minor league baseball in 1885, with a team in the independent Interstate League, the Lexington Reds were preceded in minor league play by the 1916 Lexington Colts, who played their final season after a tenure as members of the Class D level Ohio State League.

 Following the demise of the minor league Colts, the Lexington "Reds" began play as a semi-professional team for multiple seasons.
-Future Commissioner of Baseball leader Happy Chandler and Baseball Hall of Fame member Earle Combs were teammates on the semi-pro Reds.
+Future Commissioner of Baseball leader Happy Chandler and Baseball Hall of Fame member Earle Combs were teammates playing for the semi-pro Reds.

 The 1922 Lexington Reds resumed minor league baseball play.
 The Reds began play as members of the six–team Class D level Blue Grass League.
 Some sources have the 1922 team moniker as the "Studebakers."
-The Cynthiana Merchants, Maysville Cardinals, Mount Sterling Essex, Paris Bourbons and Winchester Dodgers joined Lexington in beginning league play on April 23, 1922.
+The Cynthiana Merchants, Maysville Cardinals, Mount Sterling Essex, Paris Bourbons and Winchester Dodgers teams joined Lexington in beginning league play on April 23, 1922.

 Beginning play in the 1922 Blue Grass League, the Reds finished in a last place tie in the regular season standings.
-In the overall standings, Lexington tied with the Winchester Dodgers, with identical records of 28–36.
-The Reds played the season under the direction of managers Pat Devereaux and Jim Park.
-The Reds finished 8.0 games behind the first place Paris Bourbons in the overall regular season standings.
+In the overall standings, Lexington tied with the Winchester Dodgers, with both teams having identical records of 28–36.
+The Reds played the season under the direction of managers Pat Devereaux and Jim Park, finishing 8.0 games behind the first place Paris Bourbons in the overall regular season standings.
 The Maysville Cardinals, with a 16–6 record, won the first half standings and Cynthiana, with a 25–17 record, won the second half standings, with the Maysville winning the championship playoff.